eclipseisoffline/eclipsestweakeroo/README.md

   - `hungerWarningThreshold` determines when to start flashing the hunger value.
   - `airWarningThreshold` determines when to start flashing the air value.
   - If `numberHudDurabilityWarning` is enabled, a flashing text is shown when items in your hotbar or armour slots are at low durability.
+- Added `tweakLodestoneCompass`, which allows you to see the exact position of a lodestone compass by right-clicking it with the tweak enabled.
 - Added `disableEntityCollisions` yeet, which disables entity collisions.
 You can still push other entities, but they can't push you.
 - Added `disableKnockback` yeet, which disables taking knockback.
 - Added `disableFogModifiers` yeet, which disables all fog modifiers (water, lava, powdered snow, darkness, etc.).